KoljaWindeler/ESP8266_mqtt_pwm_pir_temp/JKW_MQTT_PWM_PIR_TEMP/src/Readme.md

 	Sub-Topic(s): "bridge"

 ### GPIO
-	Configuration string: "G[Polarity: {P/N} ][Direction: {I/O}][GPIO Pin: {0..16}]"
+	Configuration string: "G[Direction: {I/O}][Polarity: {P/N} ][GPIO Pin: {0..16}]"
-	e.g. "GPI1" / "GNI3" / "GNO5"  / "GPO16"
+	e.g. "GIP1" / "GIN3" / "GON5"  / "GOP16"

-	Purpose: directly set or get pin out-/input, watch out: this module can override other outputs GPO4 will configure GPIO4 (!
-NOT D4, GPIO4 !) as an output with positive polarity ("ON" will be "HIGH) GNI3 will configure GPIO3 as LOW-active Input, thus publishing "ON" when the pin goes LOW GPIO 6-11 are not available due to their connection to the flash.
+	Purpose: directly set or get pin out-/input, watch out: this module can override other outputs GOP4 will configure GPIO4 (!
+NOT D4, GPIO4 !) as an output with positive polarity ("ON" will be "HIGH) GIN3 will configure GPIO3 as LOW-active Input, thus publishing "ON" when the pin goes LOW GPIO 6-11 are not available due to their connection to the flash.
 Usage of those will be ignored.

 	Sub-Topic(s) if used as INPUT: